 Device makers have a choice of whether to specify an additive or subtractive process for fabricating the micron-scale circuits used in their products.
-Knowing the basic differences between the two is important because choosing the right one can make a big difference in the whether a circuit will perform as required.
+Knowing the basic differences between the two is important.
+Choosing the right one can make a big difference in whether a circuit will perform as required.

-In general, an additive process is much more likely to achieve:
+In general, an additive thin film process is much more likely to achieve:

-In order to understandwhy these advantages exist, it helps to have a basic understanding of how the two technologies work.
+In order to understand why these advantages exist, it helps to have a basic understanding of how the two technologies work.
 Both methods are used to create circuit lines on a surface.
-Like its name implies, a subtractive technology creates circuit lines by subtracting or removing material — in this case, metal from a surface pre-bonded to a non-metallic polyimide base.
-The metallic material is removed using chemical etching, so that what’s left are the circuit lines with spaces between them.
+Like its name implies, a subtractive technology creates circuit lines by subtracting or removing material — in this case, metal from a surface completely sputtered .
+The metallic material is removed using chemical etching, so what’s left are the circuit lines with spaces between them.

 A large part of what gives additive processing all the advantages listed above is photolithography, which is inherently more precise than chemical etching.
-Lines will be more precisely defined and will be the same width at the top as at the base versus what is typically achieved with etching, i.e., lines thicker at the base.
-Greater resolution and line uniformity mean greater component reliability, especially at much smaller scale.
+Lines will be more precisely defined and will be the same width at the top and at the base, versus what is typically achieved with etching (lines thicker at the base.)
+Greater resolution and line uniformity means greater component reliability, especially at a much smaller scale.